 Micro-investing aims to remove all of those barriers and teach you that investing is more accessible than you may have thought.

-Today, I’m going to tell you what I’ve learned through the process and about some of the best micro-investing apps available now.
+Today, I’m going to tell you what I’ve learned through the process and about some of my favorite micro-investing apps available now.

 A Beginner’s Guide to Micro-Investing